wasi-master/blog/website/source/_posts/about-myself.md

 ## What’s my definition of success?

 I like to define success as the opposite of failure.
-My favourite quote about success is one from Stephen Hawking
+My favorite quote about success is one from Stephen Hawking

 > **However difficult life may seem, there is always something you can do and succeed at.**
 > \- Stephen Hawking